 The Midwest Book Review said (July 2012), “Drawing on heavily researched passages with great dramatization, The Concubine Saga [now titled My Splendid Concubine, 3rd edition] is a strong pick for historical fiction collections, highly recommended.”

-In fact, many that read or hear the surname Lofthouse often think the origins are German, but they are not.
-The name Lofthouse first originated with the Anglo-Saxon tribes of Britain and comes from having lived in the village of Lofthouse about the time of the reign of King Alfred the Great (871 – 899 AD).
+In fact, many that read or hear the surname Lofthouse often think the origins are German, but they’re not.
+The name Lofthouse originated with the Anglo-Saxon tribes of Britain and comes from having lived in the village of Lofthouse about the time of the reign of King Alfred the Great (871 – 899 AD).

 Lofthouse was originally from the Old Norse words lopt and hus meaning house.
 Therefore the bearers of the Lofthouse surname were dwellers of the loft house.

 The Lofthouse family was first found in Yorkshire where they held a family seat from very ancient times.
-In time, some of the Lofthouse family moved to Ireland and then a few immigrated to the United States.
+Some of my ancestors moved to Ireland and a few immigrated to the United States.

-Then there is Lofthouse’s Fisherman’s Friend, a cough drop—the original extra strong, which is so powerful that after putting one in your mouth there is a good chance you will forget about your sore throat for a half hour or more.
+Then there is Lofthouse’s Fisherman’s Friend, a cough drop—the original extra strong, which is so powerful that after putting one in your mouth there is a good chance you’ll forget about your sore throat for a half hour or more.

 Fisherman’s Friend was originally developed by pharmacist James Lofthouse in 1865 to relieve various respiratory problems suffered by fishermen working in the extreme conditions of the Icelandic deep-sea fishing grounds.
-As nasty as this cough drop tastes, it is still my favorite when I have a sore throat because it works better than any other cough drop I’ve tried.
+As nasty as this cough drop tastes, it’s still my favorite, because it works better than any other cough drop I’ve tried.
 In recent years, the cough drop company was bought by a larger corporation and dropped the Lofthouse name from the product’s name.